awandahl/gridviewer/README.md

 ## What GridViewer Can Do

-**GridViewer** is an interactive web-based tool designed for ham radio operators to visualize and analyze their worked grid squares from log files.
+**GridViewer** is an interactive open source web-based tool designed for ham radio operators to visualize and analyze their worked grid squares from log files.
 Here’s what you can do with GridViewer:

 ### Key Features